Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 - Enhancement spend + ownership persistence: BL-ECON-01

-Save and Continue flows are a classic regression risk area because failures can look intermittent.
+Save and Continue flows are a common regression testing risk area because failures can appear intermittent.
+In manual QA, regression testing needs repeatable verification, not assumptions.
 To reduce ambiguity, I verify using anchors.

-In this pass (BL-SAVE-01), I anchored: room splash name (Wirral Forest), health bucket (60/60), weapon type (sword), and the start of objective text.
+In this regression testing example (BL-SAVE-01), I anchored: room splash name (Wirral Forest), health bucket (60/60), weapon type (sword), and the start of objective text.
 I then verified those anchors after: menu Continue and after a full relaunch.
 Outcome: pass, anchors matched throughout (session S2).

-QA evidence for regression testing: what I capture and why
+QA evidence for regression testing: what to capture and why

-- Video clips: show input, timing, and outcome together (ideal for flow and audio checks).
+- Video clips: capture input, timing, and outcome together (ideal for regression testing flow and audio checks).

-- Screenshots: support UI state, menu presence/absence, and bug clarity.
+- Screenshots: support UI state, menu presence or absence, and bug report clarity.

-- Session timestamps: keep verification reviewable without scrubbing long recordings.
+- Session timestamps: keep regression testing verification reviewable without scrubbing long recordings.

-- Environment notes: platform, build, input devices, network state (cloud saves enabled).
+- Environment notes: document platform, build, input devices, and network state (for reproducible QA testing conditions).

-If the evidence cannot answer what was done, what happened, and what should have happened, it is not evidence.
+If QA evidence cannot answer what was tested, what happened, and what should have happened, it is not useful test documentation.

 Bug: [PC][UI][Flow] Defeat overlay blocks Stats; Continue starts a new run (SWOR-6).